Showing posts with label reader privacy. Show all posts

 Friday, May 6, 2011

 realizing the benefit of combining the wares of many publishers.
-Now that Amazon has the ability to perform all of the activities that take place between delivery of an edited manuscript and delivery of finished books to readers, the publishing industry needs to take a long hard look at its current business model, and, start boning up on antitrust law.
+Now that Amazon can perform all of the activities that take place between the delivery of an edited manuscript and the delivery of finished books to readers, the publishing industry needs to take a long, hard look at its current business model and start boning up on antitrust law.

 As early as 2008, Amazon was actively going after new product and readers.
 However, at that time, it was self-published authors via what was then called Createspace, not Andrew Wylie's franchise authors.
 It was clear in 2008, that if you coveted virtual shelf space at Amazon, they could lock you out if they adopted a strategy of favoring their books over your books.

-Amazon's Book Surge gambit showed their hand, and, in an instant, the digital publishing landscape changed forever.
-As chair of the Center for Independent Publishing, I mused that "If Amazon does not use its great size and ability to bring its own books to the attention of readers, we will be very surprised."
+Amazon's Book Surge gambit showed its hand, and instantly, the digital publishing landscape changed forever.
+As chair of the Center for Independent Publishing, I mused, "If Amazon does not use its great size and ability to bring its own books to readers' attention, we will be very surprised."

 We Don't Sell Books, We Aggregate Customer Data

 It's no surprise that Amazon is not afraid to use its market power.
-In the recent past we saw Amazon remove thousands of "buy" buttons from books published by Macmillan over a dust up on ebook prices.
+Recently, we saw Amazon remove thousands of "buy" buttons from books published by Macmillan over a dust-up on ebook prices.
 Placing excessive control of content and distribution in the hands of one company -- whether Amazon or Google --- does nothing to promote the marketplace of ideas.
-Unlike trade publishers, Amazon is data driven.
-Like Google, they have the ability to monetize readers' information.
+Unlike trade publishers, Amazon is data-driven.
+Like Google, they can monetize readers' information.
 Amazon reads its customers like a book.
-The key takeaway is that there is a real tension between the interests of Amazon and book publishers in general.
-If Amazon strays from its core business of selling books, and offers free content to readers in exchange for advertising or subscription revenue the value of literature will be devalued.
+The key takeaway is that there is a real tension between the interests of Amazon and traditional book publishers.
+If Amazon strays from its core business of selling books and offers free content to readers in exchange for advertising or subscription revenue, the value of literature will be devalued.

-As I wrote in an earlier post, keep your eyes on the Amazon Cloud Player, it's so-called music locker, as well as the advertising supported version of the Kindle.
-Both are new platforms designed to collect revenue by monetizing consumers - NOT just selling books.
+As I wrote in an earlier post, keep your eyes on the Amazon Cloud Player, its so-called music locker, and the advertising-supported version of the Kindle.
+Both are new platforms designed to collect revenue by monetizing consumers—not just selling books.

-If you are a stakeholder in the sale of physical books, you have to be concerned about what Amazon is doing in the clouds.
+If you are a stakeholder in selling physical books, you must be concerned about what Amazon is doing in the clouds.
 Is music a false analogy?
-Perhaps, but the profound changes in the music business, has led them, and perhaps Amazon, too, that uploading music to a secure server (rather than digital downloads) is that industry's panacea .
-Ten year into the digital transition, 50% of music sales are physical, and 50%digital.
+The profound changes in the music business have led them, and perhaps Amazon, too, that uploading music to a secure server (rather than digital downloads) is that industry's panacea.
+Ten years into the digital transition, 50% of music sales are physical and 50%digital.
 It took fiction publishers only two years to get to where the music industry got in a decade.
 Ebook sales are increasing geometrically - not arithmetically.
 Technology is about access.
 Copyright is about ownership and control.
 Faster and cheaper trumps bricks and mortar.

-Keep the customer happy (a cloud book service allows readers to read digitally on multiple devices -- it's device agnostic) is Amazon's mantra.
+Keeping the customer happy (a cloud book service allows readers to read digitally on multiple devices -- it's device agnostic) is Amazon's mantra.
 They make selecting and purchasing books convenient.
 All good from a reader's perspective.
-However, they have been complicit in devaluing literature, which could (if books were their core business), be a real concern for Amazon.
+However, they have been complicit in devaluing literature, which could (if books were their core business) be a real concern for Amazon.
 I suspect it isn't.

-Legacy publishers need to look to the law and policies surrounding the delivery of digital content.
-Perhaps, hire publicists and lobbyists to play the antitrust and reader privacy cards.
+Legacy publishers need to examine the laws and policies surrounding the delivery of digital content.
+They could hire publicists and lobbyists to play the antitrust and reader privacy cards.

-Reports from the field are that bookstores are becoming book showrooms, with customers browsing the shelves in person, but, buying online.
-If Amazon owns the customer data, and favors their own books over your books, they are your competitor, not your partner.
+Reports from the field suggest that bookstores are becoming book showrooms, with customers browsing the shelves in person but buying online.
+If Amazon owns the customer data and favors its own books over your books, it is your competitor, not your partner.
 So, what do you do about it?
 Discuss among yourselves.

 Related Posts